Skip to main content

 Migrating to 2.0

-This guide covers the key changes when upgrading to Durable Workflow 2.0.
+This guide covers the key changes when upgrading an existing Laravel v1 application to v2.

 Upgrade procedure